-- Employee Handbook language
+- Employee Handbook languagePosters for breakrooms

 - Communication flow charts

 New hire orientation materials

-- Posters for breakroomsHandouts for building administrators
+- Handouts for building administrators

-- New fine offentation materials

 YOUR INVOLVEMENT IS KEY:

 - Adopt a written policy or procedure to support breastfeeding employees.
 Add it to the employee handbook. - Communicate the policy to women during the maternity leave meeting-don't wait for the employee to ask for accommodations. - Be creative to find coverage when needed for employees needing to take time to pump during the workday. - Gain knowledge of resources available for breastfeeding women within your community.
 Share them with your expecting coworkers.